 What is the history of the organization?

-The Baldwin County Trailblazers was formed as a non-profit organization in 1995 to raise funds to build a continuous connector along the eastern shore of Mobile Bay.
-Founder Teko Wiseman’s vision was to connect the north and south end of the county and encourage a pedestrian and bike-friendly community.
+The Trailblazers was formed as a non-profit organization in 1995 to raise funds to build a continuous connector along the eastern shore of Mobile Bay.
+Founder Teko Wiseman’s vision was to connect the north and south ends of the county and encourage a pedestrian and bike-friendly community.
 The Trailblazers worked with elected officials to secure grants and raise matching funds.
-The cities of Daphne and Fairhope, Alabama Department of Transportation, and Baldwin County Highway Department helped to design and build the trail.
-Construction of the final 1.5-mile segment, in the Barnwell area, began in 2015.
-Today, various trail segments are popular with dog walkers, joggers and slow bike riders.
+The cities of Daphne and Fairhope, Alabama DOT, and Baldwin County Highway Department helped to design and build segments over the years.
+Today, strollers, dog walkers, joggers, and slow bike riders enjoy the trail.